 recommend that the EYFS explicitly states that paperwork should be kept to the absolute minimum required to promote children’s successful learning and development.
 (Tickell, 2011:31 section 3.40).

-The themes and overarching principles of the EYFS remain unchanged, but the areas of learning and development have been adjusted to encompass prime areas, comprising physical development communication and language and personal, social and emotional development, and specific areas: literacy, mathematics, understanding the world and expressive arts and design.
+The themes and overarching principles of the EYFS remain unchanged, but the areas of learning and development have been adjusted to encompass prime areas, comprising physical development, communication and language and personal, social and emotional development, and specific areas: literacy, mathematics, understanding the world and expressive arts and design.
 Whilst all areas are interconnected, the specific areas are the means through which the prime areas are strengthened and applied (DfE 2102).
 In foregrounding personal, social and emotional development as a prime area, it is clear that this must be established prior to the commencement of a more formal approach to learning.
 A child needs to be secure and happy in an appropriate learning environment and enjoy positive relationships with supporting adults.

 Dubiel (2014:125) provides a more full account of the changes to the EYFS, alongside a discussion of the principles of effective assessment of young children and their learning.
 In this he highlights the central role of observational assessment and the importance of contributions from parents and others who know the child well.
 The key person, identified and named as the practitioner who supports the child in the setting, holds an important role in this respect and should be a major contributor to the assessment process.